North Korea spy satellite launch fails as rocket falls into the sea | Technology

 After an unusually quick admission of failure, North Korea vowed to conduct a second launch after learning what went wrong with its rocket liftoff.
 It suggests Kim remains determined to expand his weapons arsenal and apply more pressure on Washington and Seoul while diplomacy is stalled.

-South Korea and Japan briefly urged residents to take shelter after the launch.
+South Korea and Japan briefly urged residents to take shelter during the launch.

 The South Korean military said it was salvaging an object presumed to be part of the crashed North Korean rocket in waters 200 kilometers (124 miles) west of the southwestern island of Eocheongdo.
 Later, the Defense Ministry released photos of a white, metal cylinder it described as a suspected rocket part.